Olive Ridley Turtle

 Quick Facts

-About The Species
+About the Species

-Status
+Population Status

-In the Indian Ocean, three arribada beaches occur in Odisha, India - Gahirmatha, Devi River mouth, and Rushikulya—with an estimated >100,000 nests per year.
-More recently, a new mass nesting site was discovered in the Andaman islands, India, with more than 5,000 nests reported in a season.
+In the Indian Ocean, three arribada beaches occur in Odisha, India (Gahirmatha, Devi River mouth, and Rushikulya) with an estimated +100,000 nests per year.
+More recently, a new mass nesting site was discovered in the Andaman Islands, India, with more than 5,000 nests reported in a season.
 Declines in solitary nesting of olive ridleys have been recorded in Bangladesh, Myanmar, Malaysia, and Pakistan.
 In particular, the number of nests in Terengganu, Malaysia, has declined from thousands of nests to just a few dozen per year.

 Appearance

-Olive ridley turtles are an olive/grayish-green (darker in the Atlantic than in the Pacific) with a heart-shaped carapace (top shell) and 5 to 9 pairs of costal "scutes."
-Western Atlantic olive ridleys usually have a darker coloration than eastern Pacific olive ridleys.
+Olive ridleys look very similar to Kemp’s ridley sea turtles.
+The two species are the smallest of all sea turtles.
+Olive ridley turtles are an olive/grayish-green with a heart-shaped carapace (top shell) having 5 to 9 pairs scutes.
 Each of the four flippers of an olive ridley has one or two claws.
 The size and form of the olive ridley varies from region to region, with the largest animals observed in West Africa.
-Also, the carapace of eastern Pacific olive ridleys is greater in height than in other populations.

 Behavior and Diet